Paradoxdruid/eso-guides/index.md

 * One likely approach is putting DPS players in Courage Banner; this means the Tank doesn't need to run Yolna.  **Why I don't recommend:**
   *  In U46, there's less "must-have" tank sets, given the high crit damage and penetration.
   *  Minor Heroism is difficult to source--  the best options are Banner or Heroism pots, and most mid-tier groups can't afford to pop Heroism pots on cooldown and/or are bad at constantly chugging potions in general.
+  *  In the meta builds, we're moving away from Camo Hunter, so Major Savagery on the Banner is easier than chugging Weapon Power Potions.
 * What happened to ROJO?  **Why I don't recommend:**
   * First off, ROJO is still a great setup, and there's nothing wrong with it, per se.
   * But with the increased Ult generation available to healers, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.